ibm-cloudintegration/techguides/pages/cipbootcamp/cipbootcamp.md

 	- Alternatively, you can SSH to the Master node.
 Execute a `cloudctl login` from the command line.
 If all there services are up, it will prompt you for credentials (use `admin`/`admin`) and setup your kubernetes environment.
 8. The best place to do your Kubernetes CLI work is from the Master node.
 Again, Before you can execute any of the `kubectl` commands you will need to execute a `cloudctl login`.
 9. Next step is to find The Platform Navigator UI can be use to create and manage instances of all of the components that make up the Cloud Integration Platform. **note** at the time of this lab, the ability to create and manage Aspera instances has not yet be added to the Platform Navigator, and will be added at a later date.
 10. You can access the Platform Navigator using the browser on the developer machine.
-The URL for the navigator was set up in this environment as: `https://10.0.0.5/icip1-navigator1`.
+The Platform Navigator is bookmarked on the browser.
 You might be asked to authenticate into ICP again, but once you do that you should now see the Platform Navigator page.
 11. The Platform Navigator is designed for you to easily keep track of your integration toolset.
 Here you can see all of the various APIC, Event Streams, MQ and ACE instances you have running.
 You can also add new instances using the Platform Navigator.
 11. Each application instance requires its own namespace and pull secret for install.
 To support this lab, namespaces and pull secrets have been provided for you already, with the exception of Event Streams (ES).
 We'll talk more about ES later in the lab.